Hans Richter (conductor): Biography

 Richter was born in Raab (Hungarian: Győr), Kingdom of Hungary, Austrian Empire.
 His father was a local composer, conductor and regens chori Anton Richter.
 His mother was opera singer Jozefa Csazenszky.
 He studied at the Vienna Conservatory.
 He had a particular interest in the horn, and developed his conducting career at several different opera houses in the Austro-Hungarian Empire.
 He became associated with Richard Wagner in the 1860s, and played the solo trumpet part in the 1870 private première of the Siegfried Idyll.
 In 1876, he was chosen to conduct the first complete performance of Wagner's Der Ring des Nibelungen at the Bayreuth Festspielhaus.

-In 1877, he assisted the ailing composer as conductor of a major series of Wagner concerts in London, and from then onwards he became a familiar feature of English musical life, appearing at many choral festivals including as principal conductor of the Birmingham Triennial Music Festival (1885–1909) and directing the Hallé Orchestra (1899–1911) and the newly formed London Symphony Orchestra (1904–1911).
-In Europe his work was chiefly based in Vienna, where (transcending the bitter division between the followers of Wagner and those of Johannes Brahms) he gave much attention to the works of Brahms himself, Anton Bruckner (who once slipped a coin into his hand after a concert by way of a tip) and Antonín Dvořák (he gave the London and Vienna premieres of the Symphonic Variations); he also continued to work at Bayreuth.
+In 1877, he assisted Wagner as conductor of a series of concerts in London.
+He subsequently appeared at numerous British choral festivals, served as principal conductor of the Birmingham Triennial Music Festival from 1885 to 1909, and conducted the Hallé Orchestra (1899–1911) from 1899 to 1911 and theLondon Symphony Orchestra from 1904 to 1911.
+Richter's work in continental Europe was based chiefly in Vienna, where he conducted works by Johannes Brahms, Anton Bruckner and Antonín Dvořák as well as Richard Wagner.
+He conducted the London and Vienna premieres of Dvořák's Symphonic Variations and continued to work at Bayreuth.

-In later years, Richter became a fervent admirer and advocate of Edward Elgar and he came to accept Pyotr Ilyich Tchaikovsky.
+In his later career, Richter conducted and promoted works by Edward Elgar and Pyotr Ilyich Tchaikovsky.
 On one occasion, he laid down his baton and allowed a London orchestra to play the whole second movement of Tchaikovsky's Pathétique Symphony itself.
-Never afraid to experiment on behalf of the music he loved, he lent his authority to an English-language production of The Ring at Covent Garden (January and February 1909).
+In January and February 1909, Richter conducted an English-language production of The Ring at Covent Garden.
 In 1909 he delivered the British première, shortly after the world première, in Boston, of Ignacy Jan Paderewski's Symphony in B minor "Polonia".
 Failing eyesight forced his retirement in 1911.
 He died at Bayreuth in 1916.